Kayla Abramowitz is the Founder and CKO (Chief Kid Officer) of Kayla Cares 4 Kids, a 501(c)(3) non-profit organization.

 At 11 years old, Kayla was too young to volunteer in children’s hospitals, and wondered, “What can I do to help?”

 “I was looking through our DVDs and saw some ‘Thomas the Train’ movies.
 I thought, we don’t watch these anymore, so maybe we could give them to Nicklaus Children’s Hospital.
 I asked my mom about it and she said that was a great idea!”

 That’s how it all started in March 2013.
 She named the project “Kayla Cares 4 Kids,” enlisting the help of her family.
 Her initial goal was to collect 100 DVDs to donate to Nicklaus Children’s Hospital in Miami, until a newspaper article about her in the Palm Beach Post brought in an overwhelming response of donations.
-Her new goal is to deliver items to every children’s hospital and Ronald McDonald House in the country.
+She has now delivered items to every children’s hospital and Ronald McDonald House in the country!